Prayag-X/Smart-City-Dashboard/README.md

 # Credits

 The project was successfully made thanks to my mentor of *Google Summer of Code 2023* **Merul Dhiman** and Liquid Galaxy administrator **Andreu Ibáñez** who guided me in every way possible.
+Thanks to **Yash Raj Bharti** for solving many issues and doubts.
 Also thanks to **Alejandro Illan Marcos** for publishing the app in the Play Store and **Victor Carreras** for any Flutter related queries.
 The project wouldn't be completed without the support of **Mohamed Zazou**, **Navdeep Singh** and **Imad Laichi** who tested the app relentlessly for any possible bugs and improvements.

 # License